 $500 per trip (41 to 45 people)

 Collect minerals which glow in the dark!
 Only offered as an evening trip.
-Students learn about quantum physics and the science of fluorescence, before collecting abundant specimens of calcite and opal.
+Students learn about the science of fluorescence, before collecting abundant specimens of calcite and opal.
 An easy 100 yard hike brings you to a hillside speckled with fluorescent minerals.

 - Meet near Issaquah.
 Easy gravel road for carpool.